programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 * If you set your firewall rules to Allow, does the problem (e.g. `400 Bad Request`) go away?
 * Does your network use a private IP range that overlaps with docker networks?
+* Ubuntu may use `ufw` as Firewall, but there are problems in combination with docker.
+Consider to use `shorewall` > 5.0.6 instead (https://shorewall.org/Docker.html).

 Assets are not processed, previews are not generated: